isomerpages/moe-newtownpri/_about-us/School Rules.md

        - gang-related activity (identified students will be referred to relevant authorities for investigation and follow up),

-       - ny activity that causes distress to others and/or brings disrepute to the school, including offensive and inappropriate postings in social media, and
+       - any activity that causes distress to others and/or brings disrepute to the school, including offensive and inappropriate postings in social media, and

        - the use of violence in any forms.